Shopping Links

 US DVD Review

 Manga's DVDs (or at least the first of the series) are all-around solid presentations.
 The video is presented in anamorphic widescreen, with rich colors, sharp lines, and almost no compression artifacts outside a couple of brief shots with very noisy backgrounds.
 They include Dolby 5.1 and 2.0 soundtracks in both English and Japanese, all of which are crisp.
 The stereo tracks make good use of the soundstage, but the 5.1 tracks don't take advantage of all those extra speakers.
-The subtitles offer a proper translation.
+The subtitles are accurate, although they gloss over the flavor of various dialects.

 The first disc offers an impressive selection of extras--in addition to the standard textless opening and ending animation, an art gallery, and a couple of Japanese commercials, there is a lengthy, rather casual interview with the two male leads, Kouki Miyata and Takahiro Sakurai (Kantaro and Haruka).
 The female target audience is more apparent here; the first part offers some superficial commentary on the series, but for the most part it's just personal background on the actors, with a Valentine's Day theme no less.